MileHacker Logo

 Visa & ESTA Processes

 Most international visitors need a B-2 (tourism) visa or may qualify for the Electronic System for Travel Authorization (ESTA) under the Visa Waiver Program (VWP).
 Check the U.S. Department of State website for current visa requirements based on your nationality.
-Apply for your visa or ESTA well in advance of your planned travel dates.
+Put in for your visa or ESTA well in advance of your planned travel dates.

 Helpful Resources